Rugby, Warwickshire: Economy

-For most of the 20th Century manufacturing was the largest employer in Rugby.
-Manufacturing employment peaked in the 1950s, and has gone into steady decline since, and service industries are now the largest source of employment.
+Engineering and manufacturing

 Rugby remains an engineering centre and has a long history of producing gas and steam turbines and electrical equipment.
 Engineering in Rugby has taken place under a myriad of different companies; it was established in the 1900s by British Thomson-Houston (BTH) and Willans & Robinson, which later became parts of Associated Electrical Industries (AEI) and English Electric respectively, until both were united as part of the General Electric Company (GEC) in the late-1960s, which itself merged with Alstom in 1989.
-Most of the engineering works in Rugby were based in the Avon valley area north of the railway station, since the 1980s much of the engineering works have closed with their land sold off for housing and commercial development, however engineering still continues in Rugby on a smaller scale under the auspices of GE Power Conversion, which produces large electric motors, and services and manufactures steam turbines.
-In 2019 the Rugby site was threatened with closure, but was saved following an order for motors from the Ministry of Defence, after the House of Commons Defence Select Committee, decided that closing the site would lead to a ‘loss of sovereign capability and security’.
+Most of the engineering works in Rugby were based in the Avon valley area north of the railway station, since the 1980s much of the engineering works have closed with their land sold off for housing and commercial development, however engineering still continues in Rugby on a smaller scale under the auspices of GE Vernova (formerly GE Power Conversion), which produces large electric motors, and services and manufactures steam turbines.
+In 2019 the Rugby site was threatened with closure, but was saved following an order for motors from the Ministry of Defence, after the House of Commons Defence Select Committee, decided that closing the site would lead to a 'loss of sovereign capability and security'.

 Further afield, within the Rugby borough is the Rolls-Royce engineering works near Ansty.
 This is nearer to Coventry than Rugby.

 Rugby is also a centre of laser manufacturing: This was started by the local firm JK Lasers, which was founded in 1972.
 In 1982 JK Lasers merged with Lumonics of Canada and was for a time one of the largest industrial laser companies in the world.
 Following takeovers and mergers, the JK Lasers brand name disappeared in 2015, and it is now part of SPI Lasers, a subsidiary of the Trumpf company.
 In 2018, SPI Lasers announced that their manufacturing site at Rugby was to be doubled in size.
 A second laser manufacturing firm in Rugby is Litron Lasers, which was established in 1997.

+Cement

 Another major industry in Rugby is cement making; This industry started on a small scale locally in the early 19th century, but began on a large scale in the 1860s when the Rugby Cement company was founded, making cement from the local Jurassic Blue Lias limestone at New Bilton.
 The current cement works at Rugby has the largest cement kiln in the UK, capable of producing 1.8 million tonnes of cement a year.
 The current plant was opened in 2000, having been rebuilt and substantially enlarged in the late-1990s, upon its opening other Rugby Cement plants at Southam and Rochester were closed, with all production moved to the enlarged Rugby plant.
 Rugby Cement was taken over in 2000 and is now owned by the Mexican firm Cemex, who moved their UK headquarters to Rugby in 2018.